sophifang/recipes-and-ratings-model/README.md

 Based on these metrics, our baseline model is not good since only 22.65% of the variance of our response variable `log minutes` is explained by the predictor variables `n_steps` and `n_ingredients`.
 Our goal for the our final model was to imrprove our regression model so that more of the variance of `log minutes` is explained (higher $R^2$) and to generate a lower RMSE to indicate a better model fit.

 ## Final Model
+### Hyperparameters
+For the baseline model, we used the defauly hyperparameters for linear regression, which are as follows:
+- fit_intercept: bool, default=True
+- copy_X: bool, default=True
+- n_jobs: int, default=None
+- positive: bool, default=False
 ## Fairness Analysis